spryker/spryker-docs/docs/pbc/all/discount-management/manage-discounts-via-glue-api/retrieve-discounts-in-guest-carts.md

 ---
-title: Retrieve cart rules and vouchers in guest carts
+title: Retrieve discounts in guest carts
 description: Retrieve details about cart rules and vouchers in guest carts
 last_updated: July 25, 2022
 template: glue-api-storefront-guide-template

 ---

-This endpoint allows to manage guest carts.
+This document describes how to retrieve cart rules, vouchers, and promotional items in guest carts.
+To learn about all the management options of guest carts, see [Managing guest carts of registered users](/docs/scos/dev/glue-api-guides/{{site.version}}/managing-carts/guest-carts/managing-guest-carts.html).

 ## Installation